tabletenniser/claude-code-slack-bot/README.md

 - **Code Files**: Most programming languages

 #### Usage:

+**In Direct Messages or Always-Reply Channels:**
 1. Upload a file by dragging and dropping or using the attachment button
-2. Add optional text to describe what you want Claude to do with the file
+2. Add text to describe what you want Claude to do with the file
+3. Claude will analyze the file content and provide assistance

+**In Other Channels:**
+1. Upload a file by dragging and dropping or using the attachment button
+2. **Tag the bot** with `@ClaudeBot` and add text to describe what you want Claude to do with the file
 3. Claude will analyze the file content and provide assistance

 **Note**: Files are temporarily downloaded for processing and automatically cleaned up after analysis.